 If you are looking for an authentic nordic meal I strongly recommend the restaurant Futten that serves nordic dishes in a maritime atmosphere.
 And the prices are fair.

-This is a beautiful stage that takes you through beautiful forests and to amazing coastal views.
+This is a beautiful stage that takes you through beautiful forests and to scenic coastal views.
 You may even meet roe-deers (if you are very quiet) since the area has a large roe-deer stock.

 To turn to the coastline you must leave trail 100 at some point and choose one of the east-west bound trails (30 to 40) that takes you to the beach.
 Then follow the coastline to Løkken.

-Løkken — the yellow village
+Løkken — the vivid village

 If you arrive in Løkken at lunch time the restaurant Havs is a good place to visit.
-The restaurant serves delicious Danish smørrebrød — a bit expensive though but you get quality for your money.
+The restaurant serves delicious Danish smørrebrød — a bit expensive though but you get good quality for your money.

 From Løkken you continue your hike along the North Sea trail to Lønstrup.
 This is a dramatic stage that lets you experience the gigantic forces of nature.